The Stubby Shillelaghs: History

-The Stubby Shillelaghs formed in 2010 when long-time friend Andrew Mithun, Ryan Knaub, and Shaughnessy McDaniel played their first show at the local pub in their hometown of Greeley, Colorado.
+The Stubby Shillelaghs formed in 2010 when long-time friends Andrew Mithun, Ryan Knaub, and Shaughnessy McDaniel played their first show at the local pub in their hometown of Greeley, Colorado.
 This led to a 5-year stretch of shows at the pub referred to by locals as "Stubby Tuesdays".
 During this time they met up with violin player Jackie McConnell and recorded their first two albums, "Stubbies Assemble," and "Whiskey Business."
 Jackie left the band in 2012 to pursue other projects.
 The band continued shortly as a trio before bringing new violinist Eric Fischer to the band in early 2013.

 In 2013 the band released its third studio album, "Celtic-American" which featured fellow Celtic folk musician Marc Gunn on the title track.
 The album was warmly received but did not reach the level of success that "Whiskey Business" achieved.
 For 2014 and 2015 they played opening and supporting events for Denver Pop Culture Con and continued playing at pubs in the Greeley, Fort Collins, Denver, and Colorado Springs areas.
 They also opened for The Kyle Gass Band, uniting them with one of their idols from Tenacious D.

 In 2015 as the band was on the verge of releasing "Critical Fail" when they decided to retire.
 The strain of constant playing mixed with the need for side-jobs had put a strain on the band.
 Right before retiring they put out what they thought would be their final single, "Across the Sea" with America's Got Talent (season 12) finalist Mandy Harvey.

 The band got restless in retirement and returned to playing shows and recording the following year.
 It was in this period that they released "The Great War EP" an EP focused on songs about World War I that was a departure from the usually comic and jovial nature of their music.
 This was followed by their first interstate tour in 2019, which took them to the famous Molly Malone's pub, the namesake of Flogging Molly.

 2020 brought challenges to the band.
 Shortly after playing with fellow Celtic rockers The Young Dubliners, their St. Patrick's Day plans were put into disarray by the onset of COVID-19.
 However, the band used the time in lockdown to complete work on their fifth studio album, "Glass to Mouth" which was released in October 2020.